bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 Things to know when using tooltip component:

 - Tooltips rely on the 3rd party library [Popper.js](https://popper.js.org/) for positioning.
-- Tooltips with zero-length titles are never displayed.
 - Triggering tooltips on hidden elements will not work.
 - Specify `container` as `null` (default, appends to `<body>`) to avoid rendering problems in more complex components (like input groups, button groups, etc).
 You can use container to optionally